SamuelVedel/kerpad/README.md

 ### Configure the scroll speed

 When edge scrolling is applied, the number of detents is divided by a value.
 To configure the scroll speed you can change this value with the `--scroll-div` option, if the value is lower, the scroll will be faster and if the value is higher, the scroll will be slower.
+A negative value can be given to reverse the scroll direction.